Skip to main content

 Accessing the Application

-To create an account, you'll need to obtain an individual access link from your degree-granted medical school.
+To create an account, you'll need to obtain an individual access link:

-• US fourth-year students and graduates (MD or DO): contact your medical school of graduation.
+• US fourth-year students and graduates (MD or DO): contact your degree-granting medical school.

 • International medical graduates (IMGs): contact ECFMG.